usccolumbia/materialsatlas/docs/user-guide/tcsp.md

 tempaltesCandidates.csv: Final template Candidates

 score-mp-mpid.cif files: New materials structure files.
 The first number is the MlED distance score calculated by Algorithm 1, which represents the similarity between the template formula and the query formula.
 The smaller the distance score, the higher the similarity.
-The mpid represents the id of the template formula on the material project.
+The mpid represents the id of the template formula in the material project database.

 <!-- The results pages provides a set of structure id's corresponding to the candidate structures.